danwerner21/6x0x-DOS65/README.md

 CONVERSION FOR THE Retrobrew Computers 6x0x BY DAN WERNER

+Please note that this version of DOS/65 uses the ROMWBW track/sector mapping and is thus not compatible with disk images created with the old distribution.
+Please backup your data prior to installing this version.

 ## todo:
 1. cleanup quickstart documentation and delete quickstart folder
 1. cleanup wiki documentation